sparkflows/sparkflows-docs/docs/rest-api-reference/Workflow-Execution.rst

 Request Structure

-For Workflow Executions by status, we need to add below parameters:
+For getting Workflow Execution status, we need to add below parameter:

 .. list-table::
    :widths: 10 40